HandsOff: Labeled Dataset Generation With No Additional Human Annotations: Discussion

 \section{Discussion}

-We present the HandsOff framework, which is capable of producing high quality labeled synthetic datasets without requiring further annotation of images.
-HandsOff generates incredibly detailed and accurate labels for a multitude of tasks and across various challenging domains.
-Furthermore, when training a downstream task on our synthetically generated data, we achieve state-of-the-art performance over several recent baselines.
-Finally, we demonstrate that controlling the composition of the training data leads to dramatic gains in the performance of long-tail parts in semantic segmentation.
+We present the HandsOff framework, which produces high quality labeled synthetic datasets without requiring further annotation of images for a multitude of tasks across various challenging domains.
+HandsOff achieves state-of-the-art performance over several recent baselines when training a downstream network with our synthetically generated data.
+Furthermore, HandsOff enables user control of the training data composition, leading to dramatic performance gains in long-tail semantic segmentation.
 This suggests that HandsOff can play a vital role in curtailing the effects of the long-tail.
 While synthetic datasets have the potential to supplant human annotations, they can also complement them.
 We leave as future work to investigate the collaborative power of having a human-in-the-loop refine synthetically generated annotations, and bring about the best of both worlds.

 { }